-- To propagate liriope, lift the plants in late autumn or early spring and pull them apart.
+- To propagate monkey grass, lift the plants in late autumn or early spring and pull them apart.
 Be sure that each portion contains at least one rootstock.
 This can be done every other year for best results.
-See how to transplant liriope here.
+See tips for transplanting monkey grass here.

 - The plant does flower but it is grown mainly for the ribbon like leaves which come in both plan and variegated varieties.
 The flowers range from white to lavender.

 - The perennial can be grown in semi shade but does best when it gets plenty of sun.